AAyar94/Earthquakes/README.md

 ## Prerequest for project

-If you want to try this project, before run,be sure you added your Google Maps SDK in local properties.
+If you want to try this project, before running, be sure you added your Google Maps SDK in local properties.

 ```js
 MAPS_API_KEY=COPY_YOUR_API_KEY_HERE